← back to artistic staff

 ASSOCIATE ARTISTIC DIRECTOR | RESIDENT CHOREOGRAPHER

 Roger VanFleteren, Associate Artistic Director, is a native of Michigan where he began his training at the age of twelve with Charmaine Shick.
-VanFleteren is a former American Ballet Theater soloist and also performed as a principal dancer with the London City Ballet, where he danced with Alabama Ballet Artistic Director Tracey Alvey.
+VanFleteren is a former American Ballet Theater soloist and also performed as a principal dancer with the London City Ballet.
 VanFleteren has performed in repertoire by Kenneth MacMillan, Twyla Tharp, George Balanchine, and Mikhail Baryshnikov and danced the title role in Agnes De Mille’s last ballet, “The Other”.

 VanFleteren began his career at Alabama Ballet with Wes Chapman in 1996 as Ballet Master and Resident Choreographer.
 His original choreography for Alabama Ballet includes “Romeo and Juliet”, “Dracula”, “Swan Lake”, “Cinderella”, “Dr. Jekyll and Mr. Hyde” and “Bonnie and Clyde.”
 VanFleteren’s original world premieres, “Bach Variations” and “Be Major” are two Panoply award winning works.
 “Concert Fantasy” premiered in March 2006 and was underwritten by the Alabama State Council on the Arts.